leeanneahammond/project_three_backend/README.md

 ## Approach taken:

 ### Who would use it:
-People wanting updates on COVID-19 statistics in their state.
-The user will be able to see help requests from individuals in need of assistance.
+Anyone interested in helping people get assistance and see COVID-19 statistics.

 ### Purpose:
-App that allows people in need get assistance and show COVID-19 stats.
+Americans are suffering from coronavirus and the quarantine process.
+Some people may have been laid off and just need alittle help to get by.
+This app will allow people in need get assistance and show COVID-19 statistics based on their state.
+Users will also be able to send help to individuals in need.

 ### Problem: